 Proposal No. 2 - To Amend the Restated Articles of Incorporation to Increase the Company's Authorized Common Stock from 117,187,500 Shares to 234,000,000 Shares (the "Common Stock Amendment").
+A vote FOR the Common Stock Amendment by a majority of the votes entitled to be cast is

+Amenament).
 A vote FOR the Common Stock Amendment by a majority of the votes entitled to be cast is required to approve the proposed amendment to the Company's Restated Articles of Incorporation (the "Restated Articles").
 You may vote FOR, AGAINST or ABSTAIN from approving the proposal.
 Abstentions and broker non-votes will have the same effect as a vote against the proposal.